Chiplets Make Huge Chips Happen

 Principal Analyst, Computing & Software

-Tom Hackenberg is a Principal Analyst for Computing and Software in the Semiconductor, Memory and Computing Division at Yole Intelligence, part of Yole Group.
+Tom Hackenberg is Principal Analyst, Computing & Software at Yole Group.

-Prior to joining Yole, Tom was a principal analyst at OMDIA, IHS Markit and began processor market research in 2006 for IMS Research.
-He worked with market-leading processor suppliers developing both syndicated and custom research.
-Tom holds a BSECE from the University of Texas at Austin specializing in Processors and FPGAs.
+Tom worked with market-leading processor suppliers developing both syndicated and custom research.
+He holds a BSEE/BSECE from the University of Texas at Austin specializing in processors and FPGAs.